suzukiplan/z80/README.md

 - `addBreakPoint` can set multiple breakpoints.
 - call `removeBreakPoint` or `removeAllBreakPoints` if you want to remove the break point(s).
+- call `addBreakPointFP` if you want to use the function pointer.

 ### Use break operand